Galarius/vscode-opencl/README.md

 * `opencl.formatting.name` - The file name of the formatting utility (Should be available at `$PATH`, otherwise specify full file name);

-* `opencl.formatting.args` - Array of command line options.
+* `opencl.formatting.args` - An array of command line options.

 [AStyle](http://astyle.sourceforge.net)  formatting utility is used by default.
 If workspace contains AStyle configuration file `.astylerc`, add the following option to `opencl.formatting.args` in workspace configuration: `--options=${workspaceRoot}/.astylerc`.